Board Members

 - Jenn Deon - Producing Artistic Director - [email protected]

-Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
-With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); and Trudy Morgan-Cole's The Mirror (2021).
-As artistic director with the Shakespeare by the Sea Festival from 1995-2015, she directed many of its productions over the years, including a female-driven production of The Taming of the Shrew (2014) and an all-female production of Much Ado About Nothing (2008).
-In 2013, Jenn was a recipient of a Queen's Diamond Jubilee Medal for her community involvement, and in 2018, the Woman of Distinction Award for Arts & Culture from the YWCA St. John's.
-Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission.
-Jenn is also an accredited business communicator (ABC) and a CHRC-trained facilitator of Respectful Workplace workshops.
-At the centre of Jenn’s life and heart are her husband and son and their three dogs.
+A woman of French settler and British mixed heritage, Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
+With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); Trudy Morgan-Cole's The Mirror (2021); and Lonni Patey's Today I (2024).
+As artistic director with the Shakespeare by the Sea Festival (SBTS) from 1995-2015, she directed many of its productions over the years, including a female-driven production of The Taming of the Shrew (2014) and an all-female production of Much Ado About Nothing (2008); she is returned in recent years to chair of the SBTS board of directors and sit on the board of the Shakespeare Theatre Association (STA) as part of her role overseeing their annual conference, an international gathering which will be hosted in St. John's in January 2026.
+Through her role at PerSIStence, Jenn is a member of the HR Committee of the Professional Association of Canadian Theatres (PACT), and is also a facilitator of Culture Works Canada's Respectful Workplaces in the Arts workshops.

-Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
-With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); and Trudy Morgan-Cole's The Mirror (2021).
-As artistic director with the Shakespeare by the Sea Festival from 1995-2015, she directed many of its productions over the years, including a female-driven production of The Taming of the Shrew (2014) and an all-female production of Much Ado About Nothing (2008).
-In 2013, Jenn was a recipient of a Queen's Diamond Jubilee Medal for her community involvement, and in 2018, the Woman of Distinction Award for Arts & Culture from the YWCA St. John's.
-Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission.
-Jenn is also an accredited business communicator (ABC) and a CHRC-trained facilitator of Respectful Workplace workshops.
-At the centre of Jenn’s life and heart are her husband and son and their three dogs.
+A woman of French settler and British mixed heritage, Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
+With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); Trudy Morgan-Cole's The Mirror (2021); and Lonni Patey's Today I (2024).
+As artistic director with the Shakespeare by the Sea Festival (SBTS) from 1995-2015, she directed many of its productions over the years, including a female-driven production of The Taming of the Shrew (2014) and an all-female production of Much Ado About Nothing (2008); she is returned in recent years to chair of the SBTS board of directors and sit on the board of the Shakespeare Theatre Association (STA) as part of her role overseeing their annual conference, an international gathering which will be hosted in St. John's in January 2026.
+Through her role at PerSIStence, Jenn is a member of the HR Committee of the Professional Association of Canadian Theatres (PACT), and is also a facilitator of Culture Works Canada's Respectful Workplaces in the Arts workshops.